Peierls substitution for magnetic Bloch bands: Application to the Hofstadter model

 \section{Application to the Hofstadter model}

-In this section we apply the general theory developed in the previous sections to perturbations of magnetic subbands of the Hofstadter Hamiltonian.
+In this section we apply the general theory developed in the previous sections to perturbations of magnetic subbands of the Hofstadter Hamiltonian \cite{Hof76}.
 The motivation for doing this is twofold.
 First it shows in the simplest possible example how magnetic Peierls substitution Hamiltonians can be explicitly computed and analyzed.
-Second, we will find strong support for the conjecture that Theorem~\ref{5.11} is actually still valid for perturbations by small constant fields $B$.
+Second, we will find strong support for the conjecture that Theorem~\ref{5.11} is actually still valid for perturbations by small constant fields~$B$.
+Note that the Hofstadter Hamiltonian and related tight binding models served not only as model Hamiltonians for the illustration of general results on perturbed periodic Schr\"odinger operators, but also gave rise to considerable mathematical work dedicated specifically to them, e.g.\ \cite{HS89,HS90a,HKS90,BKS91,AJ09}.
+For a recent overview of the mathematics and the physics literature on the Hofstadter Hamiltonian we refer to \cite{DeN10}.

 The Hofstadter model is the canonical model for a single non-magnetic Bloch band perturbed by a constant magnetic field $B_0$.
-It can be seen to arise from the tight-binding formalism in physics or from Peierls substitution for a non-magnetic band.
+It can be seen to arise from the tight-binding formalism in physics or, alternatively, from Peierls substitution for a non-magnetic Bloch band.
 The Hofstadter Hamiltonian is the discrete magnetic Laplacian on the lattice $\widetilde\Gamma = \Z^2$,

 Here $D_1$ and $D_2$ are the (dual) magnetic translations